sahays/sahays.github.io/_posts/2022-07-17-llvm-ir-design-evolution-and-applications.md

 ## Example of an LLVM IR

-Below is an example of LLVM Intermediate Representation (IR) code demonstrates some basic constructs, including function definition, arithmetic operations, conditional branching, and memory access.
+Below is an example of LLVM IR code demonstrates some basic constructs, including function definition, arithmetic operations, conditional branching, and memory access.
 This example represents a simple function that takes two integers as arguments, computes their sum, and returns the result if it is non-negative; otherwise, it returns zero.

 ```llvm
 define i32 @add_positive(i32 %a, i32 %b) {